-5. How do I sign up for Making Tax Digital for VAT?
+5. How do I sign up with HMRC for Making Tax Digital?

-You can't start submitting your VAT returns digitally until you have signed up to MTD on the HMRC website.
+You can't submit your VAT returns digitally until you have signed up to MTD on the HMRC website.
 You may be asked to confirm some of your details and you'll also need:

 - Your Government Gateway user ID and password;

 6. Could I be exempt from Making Tax Digital?

 HMRC says you will not have to comply with Making Tax Digital if:

 - Your business is run by practicing members of a religious society whose beliefs are incompatible with the requirements of the regulations;

 - It is not "reasonably practicable" for you to use digital tools for reasons of age, disability, remoteness of location or for any other reason;

 - You are subject to an insolvency procedure.

 If this applies to you, you'll need to ring the HMRC helpline to discuss alternative arrangements.